 (puts on old man pants in preparation of discussing the way things are now)

 It’s more of an observation.

 It’s an observation that sounds like a rant.

 (Unrelated – if your name is Rob and you don’t have a blog called Robservations you should stop reading and create one right damn now)

 There’s a danger to your wallet lurking around every corner in the grocery store.
 Every product is linked to a children’s cartoon or comic character in some way.

 The Avengers Mac & Cheese

-Every item on the shelves triggers a kid to “WANT!” even if it’s not on the grocery list, it’s an item the child wouldn’t eat in a million years or a kid is fairly regular as far as bowel movements.
+Every item on the shelves triggers a kid to WANT!, even if it’s not on the grocery list, an item the child won’t eat in a million years or a kid is fairly regular as far as bowel movements.